-If there is an airport where it is worth getting a pick-up service in advance, it is the airport of Marrakech (Menara).
+If there is an airport where it is worth hiring a pick-up service in advance, it is the airport of Marrakech (Menara).
 On arrival you will find cabs, unofficial vehicles (and not very safe) and virtually no one accepts payment by card.

-1. How to get from Marrakech airport to the city center
+How to get from Marrakech airport to the city center

-2. Shared transfer from the airport to your hotel
+Shared transfer from the airport to your hotel

-3. Private transfer from the airport to your hotel
+Private transfer from the airport to your hotel

 This private transfer service from the airport to the center of Marrakech is similar to the previous one, but with the big difference that you will not have to share the vehicle with other travelers.
 The driver will be waiting exclusively for you and your group and will drop you off at the door of your hotel without intermediate stops.

-The procedure is the same as when booking a shared transfer: provide your flight details online and arrange the pick-up point with a reliable driver upon your arrival at Marrakech airport.
+The procedure is the same as when booking a shared transfer: provide your flight details online and arrange the pick-up point with a reliable driver upon arrival at Marrakech airport.
 The difference is that the services are slightly better and you do not need to travel in a group to use this service as it is available on an individual basis for a price starting from ten euros.

 Another advantage of this option is that you will be able to understand your driver in English, Spanish or French, something quite convenient in a country where the predominant language is Arabic.
-In short, a premium option of transportation to your hotel for a quarter of the price it would cost you in many other airports.
+In short, a premium transportation option to your hotel for a quarter of the price it would cost you in many other airports.

-4. Private transfer from your hotel to the airport
+Private transfer from your hotel to the airport

 Ana's Traveller Tip